EXPIRED MEDICINES

 How do you avoid building up expired medicines?

 The best disposal strategy starts much earlier.
-Instead of discovering a pile of old packages once a year, it is better to create a simple routine for checking your medicine cabinet.
+Instead of discovering a pile of old packs once a year, it is better to create a simple routine for checking your medicine cabinet.

 The habits that help most are: